On This Page

 One semester of Project Lab offers students the experience of conducting bench research and an independent project through a small, lab-based course.
 Each year focuses on a specific topic, such as DNA mutation and repair, epigenetics, behavior, or biodiversity.
 Students design and carry out original experiments, refine laboratory techniques and experimental design, and gain experience in reading and writing scientific papers.
 (21-month program)

 This track begins in the summer with Organic Chemistry and continues through the following academic year (15-month program).
 If you've successfully completed a full year of both General Chemistry and Biology, each with lab, you may be eligible to apply to our special Finisher Track if you have a strong GPA in these courses.
 If you are interested in applying to the Finisher Track, please contact the program (email@example.com).

 How long does it take to complete the program?

-The post-baccalaureate program is 21 months long, beginning in the fall semester.
+The post-baccalaureate Career Changer track is 21 months long, beginning in the fall semester.
 For select students who have already completed a full year of both General Chemistry and Biology with lab, the Finisher Track program may be completed in 3 semesters (15 months), starting with Organic Chemistry in the summer session.
 If you are interested in applying to the Finisher Track, please contact the program.